russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Mathematics Functions.md

 > [!NOTE]
 >
-> Mr. Gordon generated this concept summary and the related examples using ChatGPT.
+> Mr. Gordon generated this concept summary and the related examples using ChatGPT (here are the [prompts given and responses received](https://chatgpt.com/share/6720cce3-8f14-800b-9fd0-4dc7a81efdfa)).
 >
 > He then reviewed and edited the results for clarity and accuracy.
 >